Anonymous5823/xielu/README.md

 /configs/ - contains pretraining configs for 1.1B and 3B models on 125B tokens using WSD

 /xielu-cuda/ - kernel fusion for xIELU that is under development.
-On GH200, it is only 15% faster than the pytorch implementation relying on torch.compile() and will likely require additional GH200 specific optimisations.
-Speedup is larger on other GPUs.
+Currently, it is only 15% faster on GH200 GPUs than the pytorch implementation relying on torch.compile() and will likely require additional GH200 specific optimisations.
+The speedup is larger on other GPUs.

 <h1 align="center">⚡️ Nanotron</h1>